 - Ask the client to open and close their mouth (vertical motion).
 Then, place your index and middle fingers on the temporomandibular joints on both sides of the face and ask them to repeat the movement - Normally, there should be no pain and the temporomandibular joint should open and close smoothly.
 Sometimes, you may hear and/or feel a click (clunk) of the jaw.
 This is usually not of concern unless associated with pain and affecting the ability to chew food. - 2.
 Ask the client to perform neck flexion by attempting to touch their chin to their chest and bring it back to neutral position. - 3.
-Ask the client to perform neck extension by gently tilting their head back and bring it back to neutral position. - 4.
-Ask the client to perform neck lateral bending by tilting their head to the right, back to neutral position, and then to the left (e.g., "attempting to touch their ear to their shoulder"). - 5.
+Ask the client to perform neck extension by gently tilting their head back. - 4.
+Ask the client to perform neck lateral bending by tilting their head to the right then the left (e.g., "attempting to touch their ear to their shoulder"). - 5.
 Ask the client to perform neck rotation by turning their head to the right, back to neutral position, and then to the left. - 6.
 Note the findings: - Normal findings might be documented as: "Client's temporomandibular joint and neck has full ROM, movements of joints are smooth and symmetrical with no obvious misalignments, no crepitus or pain noted."